cogentcore/core/docs/foundations/events.md

 # Event handling in Goki

-Goki provides a robust and easy-to-use event handling system that allows you to handle various events on widgets.
+Cogent Core provides a robust and easy-to-use event handling system that allows you to handle various events on widgets.
 To handle an event, simply call the `On[EventType]` method on any widget.
 For example:

 ```go
 gi.NewButton(b).SetText("Click me").OnClick(func(e events.Event) {